congcy/congcy.github.io/_pages/about.md

 To better assess and mitigate seismic hazards, I am particularly interested in the monitoring of earthquakes and subsurface material properties.
 I am also highly interested in high-performance computing, data science, and fracture mechanics.
 My recent study focus on how fluid triggers earthquakes and how fluid and fracture influence the seismic properties of Earth and lab materials.

 Aside from the research, I prefer music, basketball, and hiking for my entertainment.
+Check out my resume! 👉 [CV](https://drive.google.com/file/d/1Ue14IPzCcy7-cKdK7capclekSvtHYp30/view)

 ## Recent News